WFP Says 100,000 in Syria Flee Turkish Offensive

 The World Food Program says more than 100,000 people have been displaced so far by the Turkish invasion of northern Syria.

-The agency said the those displaced have come from the towns of Ras al-Ayn and Tal Abyad.
+The agency said those displaced have come from the towns of Ras al-Ayn and Tal Abyad.

 Kurdish-led Syrian Democratic Forces deny that Turkish forces have taken the border town of Ras al-Ayn as Turkey had claimed.